Execution Plans and IPC Workers

 external_threads = 4L

-arrow_ipc + multiprocess_parallel starts or connects to
+transport = "ipc" starts or connects to persistent R

-Registration still happens under single-thread DuckDB settings; widen
+still happens under single-thread DuckDB settings; widen

 threads / external_threads afterwards for